Skip to content

 1. Light Color Palette

 All these colors reflect light rays, enhancing the brightness of the room.
-The bedroom becomes a place of tranquility thanks to natural pastel and powder tones like nude, sorbet yellow, mint, or old rose.
+The bedroom also becomes a place of tranquility thanks to natural pastel and powder tones like nude, sorbet yellow, mint, or old rose.
 To prevent the look from appearing too sterile, bold accents are often combined in the North.
 Typical Scandinavian touches include splashes of red or blue, and sometimes even a matte black tone.

 Related: Interior Tips for the Popular Scandi Style